muhammed-mamun/js-app-cli/README.md

 # js-app-cli 🚀

 **js-app-cli** is a powerful Command-Line Interface (CLI) tool designed to simplify the process of initializing JavaScript boilerplate projects.
-It supports popular frameworks like Express and Next.js and helps developers set up projects quickly and efficiently.
+It supports popular frameworks like Express and Next.js and allows users to use their own repositories for more flexibility.

 ---